asvskartheek/implement-from-scratch/README.md

-# implement-from-scratch
+# Implement from Scratch
-Implement Popular Neural Network Architectures from Scratch in Pytorch (and Pytorch-Lightning)
+Implement Neural Network Architectures from Scratch in Pytorch (and Pytorch-Lightning)

+The basic idea of this entire series is to just implement deep learning architectures from scratch.
+I'll keep adding new architectures.